watem-sedem/watem-sedem/docs/input.rst

 ktc limit is a threshold value (float).
 Pixels with a C-factor higher than ktc limit will get the value of :ref:`ktc high <ktchigh>` in the ktc map, pixels with a C-factor below ktc limit, will get :ref:`ktc low <ktclow>` in the ktc map.
-This parameter is only mandatory if the :ref:`Model Choice <choicespage>` :ref:`Create ktc map <createktc>` is set to 1 or :ref:`Calibrate = 1 <Calibrate>`
+This parameter is only mandatory if the :ref:`Model extension <extensionspage>` :ref:`Create ktc map <createktc>` is set to 1 or :ref:`Calibrate = 1 <Calibrate>`

 .. _ktildefault: